Early Childhood

 Why should I take classes at UAA?

-UAA offers classes when students can take them in the evening and online.
-You will have a personal faculty advisor experience.
-Our classes are fun and easy to integrate into your important work with children and their families.
+UAA offers classes in person and online, with most scheduled meetings after 4 PM.
+Your advisor and the Student Success Coordinator will ensure that you have a personalized learning experience that fits your needs, and our classes are fun and easy to integrate into your important work with children and their families.

 -